public-key-cryptography/public-key-editor/README.md

 	The integer Diffie-Hellman ciphers y = a x and y = a ^ x (mod p) can be generalized to use polynom- ials, vectors, matrices, cubes, tesseracts, or any n-dimensional object.
-Some of them can also use hypercomplex numbers such as quaternions or octonions.
+Some of them can also use hypercomplex numbers such as quaternions or octonions and fractional numbers or non-integers.

 	All numbers are dimensional objects.
 A real or complex number is a point on an axis or a plane, or a 0-dimensional object; an array or vector is a line or a 1-dimensional object; a matrix is a square or